exoad/big_double.dart/README.md

 #### Direct Initialization with Constructor

-If you have your own method of storing the original value, then you can use this method to get the value back.
+If you have your method of storing the original value, then you can use this method to get the value back.
 The default constructor `BigDouble(double, int)` provides you with a way to supply the mantissa and exponent respectively.

 ```dart
 print(BigDouble(1, 308)); // would be equivalent to saying 1e308